Dec 11, 2010

 This mentality is what I referred to in my book, The Misunderstood God as an “Anti-Christ mentality.”
 At any point where we hold to Old Testament principles, we are embracing an Anti-Christ position.
 We are rejecting what was accomplished through Christ on our behalf.
 Our religion proudly proclaims the death of Christ on the cross, but we routinely deny the resurrection.
 Oh, don’t get me wrong; we pay it lip-service, but when it comes to what we teach and preach every week; we don’t believe a word of it.

 If that offends you, let it, because this is the state of Christianity.
 Our religion is afraid to commit to the New Covenant completely because it knows the moment it does, people will be set free and they won’t continue to serve the system.
 Eventually everyone gets tired of the sticks and stones game and they want something everlasting.
-As long as we continue to vacillate between law and grace we will never experience the spring of living water from within that Christ talked about to the woman at the well.
+As long as we continue to vacillate between law and grace we will never experience the spring of living water from within that Jesus spoke about.
 Our generation spends Sunday after Sunday beating the rock, in an effort to get another sip of something that was promised to us fully and naturally through Christ.
 Christ's words to the woman at the well are just as perplexing to us today as they were to the woman he was speaking to.
 We haven't found this water because we refuse to put our staffs down and speak to the rock!

 Rate This Post: